Tommy Norman: National reception

 Norman has gained national and international attention for his unconventional methods of law enforcement.
 The national and international exposé of Tommy Norman came from a televised CNN News cable program on May 10, 2015, during an interview on Newsroom with its host Brooke Baldwin and her guest Atlanta activist and rapper Killer Mike.
 Killer Mike professed that Norman is "doing something right" and that is connecting with inner city youth, in particular minority communities of color.

-He was also featured on the The Today Show on November 8, 2015.
+He was also featured on The Today Show on November 8, 2015.
 This report featured some of the day-to-day activities he does with the neighborhood and specifically how he is well liked by children.
 Reporter Kerry Sanders has coined the term “Social Media Cop” for him.